Izurii/Lenovo-Y720-KB-Led-Controller/libs/led/README.md

  - A pointer to a report buffer
  - The size in bytes of the report buffer

 So I know that in the register `rcx` we have the `Hid device object`, `rdx` we have the report buffer and `r8d` the report buffer length.
-What we are interested is the `rdx` that contains the buffer, so let's follow him up;
+What we are interested is the `rdx` that contains the buffer, so let's follow him;

 `mov     rdx, rsi` (moving the value of `rsi` to `rdx`)